-You will also need to consider how much time and money you have to conduct your market research and if your staff will be able to help.
-This will help you work out how in-depth and comprehensive your research will be.
+You should also consider how much time and money you have to conduct your market research and if your staff will be able to help.
+This will allow you to work out how in-depth and comprehensive your research will be.
 It will also impact on the methods that you use.

 Collecting the data

 Once you have a clear plan for your research, you can start collecting data.
-It's important to stay true to your planning – stick to the sources you have identified.
-Also, make sure you monitor your budget carefully – don't let your quest for information exceed your budget.
+Make sure you monitor your budget carefully as you go along – don't let your quest for information exceed your budget.